My Home Projects

 I love my shop.
 I do not have cell phone reception or internet here.
 I see that as a plus.

 I love my shop.
 I hate my mailbox.
-It is in a curb and our mail lady is going to be seriously hurt one day if it doesn't change.
+It is in a curve and our mail lady is going to be seriously hurt one day if it doesn't change.
 I want to put a mail box in this turn around, as well as a few other decorative trees.
 I learned that the post master for the area has to approve a switch in mail box positions and they do not like driving on private property.
 THIS is my first priority.
 I will save the life of our mail carrier.

 If you look closely, you can see the black mailbox in the background.
 I have also placed two of my convertible picnic tables along side a Free-Little-Library that I built.
 There is a smaller post toward the left that houses pamphlets describing my business.
 What you don't see is the roadside signage for my business that was also placed front and center.
 This is a small investment considering the very busy street we live on feeds into many neighborhoods.